Bay Area Rapid Transit: Airport connections

-BART also runs directly to two of the three major Bay Area airports (San Francisco International Airport and Oakland International Airport) with service to San Jose International Airport provided by a VTA bus route available at Milpitas station.
+BART also runs directly to two of the three major Bay Area airports (San Francisco International Airport and Oakland San Francisco Bay Airport) with service to San Jose International Airport provided by a VTA bus route available at Milpitas station.

 History

+Envisioned master plan for rapid transit in San Francisco.
+BART was intended to take over existing rail corridors as well as incorporate new routes into the regional system.
+This map from 1960 included service through the Caltrain right of way as well as the Twin Peaks Tunnel, currently used for Muni Metro service, in addition to a Geary Subway and the constructed route down Mission Street (truncated to Balboa Park in this plan).

 Origins, planning, and geographical coverage

-Some of the Bay Area Rapid Transit system's current coverage area was once served by an electrified streetcar and suburban train system called the Key System.
-This early 20th-century system once had regular transbay traffic across the lower deck of the Bay Bridge, but the system was dismantled in the 1950s, with its last transbay crossing in 1958, and was superseded by highway travel.
+Some of the Bay Area Rapid Transit system's current coverage area was once served by an electrified streetcar and suburban train system called the Key System, and interurban trains by the Sacramento Northern Railway.
+These early 20th-century systems once had regular transbay traffic across the lower deck of the Bay Bridge, with Sacramento Northern travelling on the bridge using Key System tracks.
+The Key System served communities close to the San Francisco Bay.
+The Sacramento Northern, went through the hills in Contra Costa County connecting several towns there, then north into the Central Valley.

+Sacramento Northern passenger service which at its height went from San Francisco to Chico (north of Sacramento) ended in the early 1940s.
+The Key System was dismantled in the 1950s, with its last transbay crossing in 1958, and was superseded by highway travel.
 A 1950s study of traffic problems in the Bay Area concluded the most cost-effective solution for the Bay Area's traffic woes would be to form a transit district charged with the construction and operation of a new, high-speed rapid transit system linking the cities and suburbs.
-Marvin E. Lewis, a San Francisco trial attorney and member of the city's board of supervisors spearheaded a grassroots movement to advance the idea of an alternative bay crossing and the possibility of regional transit network.
+Marvin E. Lewis, a San Francisco trial attorney and member of the city's board of supervisors, spearheaded a grassroots movement to advance the idea of an alternative bay crossing and the possibility of regional transit network.

 Formal planning for BART began with the setting up in 1957 of the San Francisco Bay Area Rapid Transit District, a county-based special-purpose district body that governs the BART system.
 The district initially began with five members, all of which were projected to receive BART lines: Alameda County, Contra Costa County, the City and County of San Francisco, San Mateo County, and Marin County.
 Although invited to participate, Santa Clara County supervisors elected not to join BART due to their dissatisfaction that the peninsula line only stopped at Palo Alto initially, and that it interfered with suburban development in San Jose, preferring instead to concentrate on constructing freeways and expressways.
 Though the system expanded into Santa Clara County in 2020, as of June 2024 it is still not a district member.